113ll3/Ibmclouddocscli/reference/ibmcloud/env_var_cli.md

 {:note: .note}
 {:codeblock: .codeblock}

-# Customizing your {{site.data.keyword.cloud_notm}} CLI (ibmcloud) environment
+# {{site.data.keyword.cloud_notm}} CLI (ibmcloud) environment variables
 {: #ibmcloud_env_var}

-Use the {{site.data.keyword.cloud_notm}} CLI (ibmcloud) environment variables to customize your {{site.data.keyword.cloud}} CLI environment to suit your needs.
+Use the {{site.data.keyword.cloud}} CLI (ibmcloud) environment variables to customize your {{site.data.keyword.cloud_notm}} CLI environment to suit your needs.
 For example, you can simplify API key-based login to have multiple different CLI sessions in parallel.
 {: shortdesc}

 ## Get help on the {{site.data.keyword.cloud_notm}} CLI (ibmcloud) environment variables